DizNicolasAmor/interviews-practice/RUST.md

 | Associated Fn  | Yes                            | Yes                                    |
 | Implementation | Can be instantiated directly   | Must be instantiated through a variant |
 | Usage          | For grouping data              | For representing a set of values       |

+### How does Rust handle concurrency and parallelism, and what are the main concurrency primitives?

+Concurrency is about managing multiple tasks at the same time, while parallelism is about executing multiple tasks simultaneously.

+Rust provides a powerful concurrency and parallelism model through its ownership and borrowing system and its support for low-level threading primitives.
+The ownership and borrowing system ensures that concurrent access to data is safe and free of data races.

+The main concurrency primitives in Rust are:

+- **Threads** can be created using the `std::thread` module and allow for parallel execution of multiple functions or closures.
+- **Channels** allow for communication between threads
+- **Locks** provide a way to synchronize access to shared resources.

+Rust also provides abstractions like `Futures` and `async/await` syntax to work with asynchronous programming, which allows for concurrent execution without creating multiple threads.